A thorough and thorough introduction to Docker that you can copy and paste - Dockerfile and Docker build edition

 vagrant@vagrant:~/docker_php7$ vi Dockerfile # Contents of Dockerfile FROM php:7.0.2-apache # Specify the base docker image when doing docker build (required) MAINTAINER Y.Mandai Beyond Inc. # Dockerfile maintainer information (optional) COPY info.php /var/www/html/ # Copy info.php to /var/www/html/ in the container EXPOSE 80 # Open port 80 of the container to the outside (so that it can be seen from the host OS)

-the Dockerfile for php:7.0-apache , you'll see that the container build command includes compiling PHP in the container, which is quite helpful.
+, the commands for building the container include how to compile PHP within the container, which is quite helpful.

 Now, let's create a Docker image using Docker build